Table of contents

 - Why Connect Salesforce and Snowflake?

-- How Can I Connect Salesforce and Snowflake?
+- How to Connect Salesforce and Snowflake?

 - Summary